DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-popular-reports/create-a-cross-tab-report.md

 ![](../../../../images/eurd-win-cross-tab-report-wizard-result.png)

 > [!TIP]
-> Ensure that the report's DataSource property is not set if you place the Cross Tab into the Detail band.
+> Ensure that the report's **Data Source** property is not set if you place the Cross Tab into the Detail band.
 Otherwise, the Cross Tab data is printed as many times as there are rows in the report data source.

 Switch to the Preview tab to see an intermediate result.